maenujem/arduino/README.md

 # Arduino
-collection of helpful Arduino sketches
+This is a collection of helpful Arduino sketches:

 ## testNanoPins
 Test for pin soldering (PCB socket pins) for \*duino Nano (other types also possible)